peri-source/peri/docs/optimization.rst

 Checking optimization by running more optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another way to check is simply to run more loops of ``opt.burn``.
+Another way to check is simply to run more loops of ``opt.burn`` or ``opt.finish``.
 If the error or the parameters you care about change significantly, then you probably needed to run more optimization loops.
 If not, then you were near the minimum.
 While doing this for every image is probably impractical, you can check a few images or a smaller section of an image to see if your protocol is good.

 Seeing if the fitted values are reasonable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Frequently it's possible to tell if the fit is good simply by looking at the parameters themselves.
-Do the particle radii change systematically with ``x``, ``y``, or ``z``?
+Do the particle radii vary systematically with ``x``, ``y``, or ``z``?
 If so, then the image is probbaly not at a good fit.
 We've found that variations in ``x`` or ``y`` tend to be due to imperfections in the ILM, which varies strongly in these directions for us, and variations in ``z``